MichaelMMeskhi/Broadscale_Domain_Adaptation/README.md

 Dr. Vilalta introduced a complexity metric for domain adaptation tasks.
 By measuring class entropy for *k*-NN we determine the adaptive sampling technique on the target dataset which we append to the source dataset.
 Thus, training on a newly formed dataset.

+#### Installation

+Assuming you have all the basic ML libraries installed, to run the scripts your need active learning library.

+` pip3 install libact `

 #### Usage

 Convert your `.csv` dataset file using the `libsvm` script to support libsvm sparse data.